pslisko/performa365docs/docs/howto/use_the_catalog.rst

 Catalog
 =======

-Application roles needed to view catalog: :ref:`Education Process Administrator <education_process_administrator>`
+All application roles can view and browse the catalog but some functionalities are enabl

 About
 ******